xbmc/kodi-tv/src/content/pages/about/privacy-policy.md

 We may need to change this policy and our notices.
 The updates will be posted online.
 If the changes are substantive, we will announce the update through Kodi’s usual channels for such announcements such as blog posts and forums.
 Your continued use of the product or service after the effective date of such changes constitutes your acceptance of such changes.
 To make your review more convenient, we will post an effective date at the top of the page.

 ## History

+2022 Dec 22 - Chnagelog
+- Updated "how we learn information about you" section to include information on GoatCounter instead of Google Analytics (which we no longer use)

 2017 Mar 17 - Changelog